Artists Repertory Theatre

-Artists Repertory Theatre (Artists Rep) is the oldest professional non-profit theatre located in Portland, Oregon, United States, established in 1982 led by Managing Director Aiyanna Cuningham and Interim Artistic Director Luan Schooler.
+Artists Repertory Theatre (Artists Rep) is a professional non-profit theatre located in Portland, Oregon, United States, established in 1982.

-Artists Repertory Theatre’s mission is to produce intimate, provocative theatre and provide a home for a diverse community of artists and audiences to take creative risks.

 In addition to producing six to eight productions in Portland annually, the company runs special programming and collaborations.
-They tour productions nationally with the support and collaboration of partnering theatre companies and the National Endowment for the Arts.
 Operating on a repertory or stock company model, their artistic agenda includes the ArtsHub campus collective and Table|Room|Stage initiative for new work.